-During 2017 Fluisense has strengthened the team further by hiring experienced employees within project management, regulatory affairs and production.
+Fluisense has strengthened the team further by hiring experienced employees within project management, regulatory affairs and production.
 In February co-founder Malene Schrøder was appointed CEO and in the end of the year the organisation had grown from 11 to 16 employees and one part time consultant.
-Preparing for ISO 13485 certification of Fluisense and CE approval of Fluispotter has been the focus throughout the year.
+Preparing for ISO 13485 certification of Fluisense and CE certification of Fluispotter has been the focus throughout the year.

 Fluisense presented the Fluispotter to medical doctors in Capital Region and together with them decided to apply for funding of a grand solution project from the Innovation Fund Denmark to test the device in patients who suffer from endocrine diseases.
 Funding was granted in the autumn of 2015.
 The team grew from 5 to 7 employees and two part time consultants.
 Fluisense was granted a patent in Japan.